-*New* - Apply now for the Education Policy Fellowship Program: Community Schools Cohort!
+*New* - Apply now for the Spring 2026 Education Policy Fellowship Program

-We are excited that you are interested in Institute for Educational Leadership (IEL) Education Policy Fellowship Program (EPFP), IEL’s 60+ year old program designed to build policy, advocacy, and coalition-building capacities to drive educational change.
+We are excited that you are interested in the Institute for Educational Leadership (IEL) Education Policy Fellowship Program (EPFP), IEL’s 60+ year-old program designed to build policy, advocacy, and coalition-building capacities to drive educational change.

 Schedule

-Admissions to the EPFP Community Schools 2025 Cohort are made on a rolling basis from June 3rd until July 25th, and applicants will be evaluated on their ability to articulate their goals for participating in the modules, how they can contribute to the peer learning to take place in the cohort, and how they hope to support, sustain, and advance Community Schools in their home state.
-The deadline to apply for the EPFP Community Schools 2025 Cohort is July 18, 2025.
+Admissions to the EPFP Spring 2026 Cohort are made on a rolling basis from September 18 until November 30 2025, and applicants will be evaluated on their ability to articulate their goals for participating in the modules, how they can contribute to the peer learning to take place in the cohort, and how they hope to support, sustain, and advance Community Schools in their home state.
+The deadline to apply for the EPFP Spring 2026 Cohort is November 30, 2025.

 Education Policy Fellowship Program (EPFP)TM is IEL’s long-standing nationally-recognized program, designed to activate leaders for equity, and develop a diverse and collaborative community of strategic leaders for effective public policy.
 With over 10,000 alumni from across the country, EPFP’s mission is to engage a diverse and collaborative community of strategic leaders to promote equitable education policy.
 Our alumni are leaders across PreK-higher education pathway and complementary sectors.
 Fellows engage in deep conversations, policy seminars, retreats, state policy forums (Hill or Statehouse Days), leadership development, policy projects, and site visits addressing important policy, education, and leadership topics.